vaporyjs/hooked-web3-provider/README.md

 ### Example Use

-For an example of this in action, see `./build/index.html` for a test application that uses the hooked provider in conjunction with ethereumjs-accounts.
+For an example of this in action, see `./build/index.html` for a test application that uses the hooked provider in conjunction with vaporyjs-accounts.

 ### Develop / Contribute